Want the heads up when new stories drop? Subscribe Here

 A digital magazine may not be what gets you to a very high income point in the short run.
 That’s not to say that magazines don’t make plenty of money.
 For example, Forbes magazine generates millions per year.
 But here at Foundr, we’ve found that a magazine is valuable beyond the profits it directly brings in.
 Those who will be winning in the future of media will no longer be companies that focus solely on publications.

-Generating revenue from ads, the primary model used by media historically, is dying out or at least far diminished from its glory days.
-You can definitely still ride this wave on its way down, but you’ll be better off using your magazine as a tool toward diverse revenue streams rather than as the end destination.
+Generating revenue from ads, the primary model used by media historically, is leaving its glory days.
+You can ride the wave on its way down, but you’ll be better off using your magazine as a tool to create diverse revenue streams rather than as the end destination.

-Use your magazine to create a mass of loyal followers, generate some recurring capital and become an authority in your niche.
-It’s all about developing a multi-platform strategy.
+Our suggestion?
+Use your magazine to create a mass of loyal followers, generate some recurring capital and become positioned as an authority in your niche.
+Then, it’s all about developing a multi-platform strategy.
 You want a magazine, but you also want a podcast, a blog, digital products, social media presence, a newsletter, and more.
 Check out how Mequoda Group explains it—this is exactly what we’ve done here at Foundr.

 - Marketing: It’s a great way for people to learn about your company and offers huge value to interested customers.

 - Building relationships: Magazines build trust between your business and your audience.
-Here at Foundr, we’ve also been able to use the magazine as a method to build trust and relationships with influencers.
+Here at Foundr, we’ve also been able to use the magazine as a method to build trust and relationships with influencers as well.

 - Recurring revenue: Magazines are born for subscriptions, and if you play your cards right, you can depend on them for consistent and recurring income.
 You can use that income to quit your job or, if you are a boss entrepreneur, grow your business into other verticals.